Louise Amel is a french contemporary textile artist based in Brittany.

 Jamila taught me the technique of weaving.

-In my creative work, I am constantly drawn to natural elements, often mixed with subtle or extravagant artifice.
+Nature is at the heart of my creative work, guiding both my vision and the materials I use.
+Which I mix with subtle or extravagant artifice.
 As a child, my mother used to say I was like a magpie, attracted to anything shiny.
 I collected treasures found on the street or in nature, even if they were just pieces of metal or plastic.

-Ivy branches and roots, blue wool
+Eight-handed weaving, Ivy branches and roots, blue wool

 Today, I continue to collect and gather treasures.
 Sometimes these are materials that could be described as poor or non-noble, but when combined with others and reworked through rhythm and colour, they reveal themselves to be unique and special.